bosley/sxs/pkg/runtime/fns/COMMANDS.md

 **Context Variables:** `$data` (type matches expected_type) is injected with event payload for each matching event

+**Implementation Note:** The function has `handler_context_vars = {}` (empty) in its type declaration but still injects `$data` at runtime.
+This is an inconsistency between the type system declaration and runtime behavior.

 **Type Filtering:** The runtime checks the published event data type against `expected_type`.
 Only events with matching types invoke the handler.
 This enables type-safe event handling and allows multiple handlers on the same topic with different type expectations.

+**Type Filtering Behavior:**

+The runtime enforces strict type matching between published events and subscription handlers:

+1. When an event is published, its data payload is serialized to a string
+2. When received by subscribers, the payload is parsed back into an SLP object
+3. The parsed object's type is compared against the handler's `expected_type`
+4. Only handlers with exactly matching types are invoked
+5. If parsing fails or types don't match, the handler is skipped (no implicit conversions)

+This allows multiple handlers on the same channel/topic to receive different types of events safely:
+- A `:str` handler only receives string-typed events
+- An `:int` handler only receives integer-typed events
+- Published integers will NOT be auto-converted to strings for `:str` handlers
+- Unparseable data will NOT trigger any handlers

+Type safety is enforced at both compile-time (via the type checker) and runtime (via strict type matching).

 **Returns:** SYMBOL `true` on successful subscription, ERROR on failure